devsecfranklin/1337-Noms-The-Hacker-Cookbook/entrees/moonbas3_mississippi_pot_roast/README.md

   * Alternatively, set Slow Cooker to "high" and cook for 8 hours.
 4. Do not remove until meat falls apart to the touch.
 5. Optional - Toast some provolone cheese onto a hoagie roll and serve "philly cheese steak style".

-### Discussion ###

-While this sounds absolutely awful, it is in fact, delicious.
-When executed correctly, the pot roast will pull apart or fall apart and mix it's fat juices with the various mixes.
-I am not a fan of pepperoncinis, but I tend to over-add them to this recipe since they bring out a wonderful flavor when everything finally settles.
-I generally throw this together when it's going to be a busy couple of days and my wife and I need dinner covered.

-Keeps good in the refrigerator for 4-5 days, but it will never last that long.